cruzher/autodash/README.md

 ```bash
 sudo apt install xdotool wmctrl
 ```

-For fullscreen / kiosk mode set `fullscreen=True` in the site config; window position and size fields are ignored in that case.

 > **Note:** Run the monitor as a non-root user where possible.
 Running as root causes Chromium to display a `--no-sandbox` security warning.